Important Points and Definitions

 The main difference in FERPA between these two levels of education is that the rights ascribed to the “student” at the higher education level are granted to the parents at the K-12 level.
 FERPA rights are granted to parents until their child reaches the age of 18 or begins attending an institution of high education regardless of age.

 In the law, the term “eligible students” refers to a student who has gained FERPA rights.
 At Evergreen, once a student is offered or denied admission he/she is considered an eligible student.

 An Education Record is any record, with certain exceptions, maintained by an institution that is directly related to a student or students.
-This record can contain a student’s name, or students’ names, or information from which an individual student, or students, can be personally (individually) identified.
+This record can contain a student's name, or students' names, or inforamtion from which an individual student, or students, can be personally (individually) identified.